University of Alberta Student Library Advisory Committee - Terms of Reference

 - Student governance reps bring questions, suggestions, concerns from SU /GSA/ISAC, and report back to SU/GSA/ISAC.

-- Meetings: 3 per term, for a total of 6 per academic year (lunch/dinner is provided for those who attend in person).
+- Meetings: 2 or 3 per term, for a total of 5 or 6 per academic year.
 Additional meetings may be called if required.
-Meetings may also be attended in-person or virtually by reps from Campus St.-Jean and Augustana.
-Meetings will last approximately two hours.
+Meetings will be held online until further notice.
+(Any future in-person meetings may be attended online by reps who are not located in Edmonton.
+Meetings will last 60-90 minutes.)

 - Co-Chairs: Two UAL Librarians.
 1 ongoing, 1 rotating with 2 year term.